 How to Join CSANA

 All CSANA memberships include a subscription to the North American Journal of Celtic Studies.
 To become a member of CSANA and subscribe to the journal, visit ohiostatepress.org/NAJCS.html and click on ORDER NAJCS to start the process.
 Membership is valid for one year, expiring on December 31.
-CSANA offers four different levels of membership:
+CSANA offers four different levels of membership.
+(Please note that rates given below are electronic subscriptions.
+Print subscriptions are marginally greater to defray rising publication costs.)

 - USD per year